Health careers training partnership overview

 - Pathways to meaningful, family-sustaining careers within the Mass General Brigham health system

-With our long history of nationally recognized youth programming, this initiative will help deepen our longstanding partnership with Boston Public Schools and EMK.
+With our long history of nationally recognized youth programming, this initiative will help deepen our longstanding partnership with BPS and EMK.
 By creating clear pathways from high school to meaningful health care careers, we’re advancing the economic stability and long-term well-being of young people and families in the communities that we serve.